JanJanJan2018/CNN-training-on-classes-of-attire/README.md

 # CNN-training-on-3-classes-of-attire
-uses the photos in the trainCNN and testCNN repositories of this account FOR ORIGINALS AND FOR THE resized images of 28x42 pixels use the testCNN_resized and the trainCNN_resized An R script to access the resized to use
+uses the photos in the trainCNN and testCNN repositories of this account FOR ORIGINALS AND FOR THE resized images of 28x28 pixels or 224X224 pixels use the testCNN_resized28 and the trainCNN_resized28 and the testCNN_resized224 and the trainCNN_resized224.There is an R script to access the resizing commands with magick R package

 for(i in seq_along(x)){